The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Methodology

-To find the best and cheapest home insurance in Illinois, ValuePenguin's experts got home insurance quotes from every residential ZIP code in Illinois, from 9 of the top companies in the state.
-The quotes are for a 45-year-old married man with no claims as a homeowner and the following coverage limits.
+To find the best and cheapest home insurance in Illinois, ValuePenguin's experts got home insurance quotes from every residential ZIP code in Illinois, from 10 of the top companies in the state.
+The quotes are for a 45-year-old married man with no claims as a homeowner.
 The quotes are for a 1,700 square foot home built 50 years ago, which is representative of the New home data is for a home built in 2025.

 Our experts used the following coverage limits to get average rates for a variety of home values: